 The Directors of the Company are elected at each annual meeting of the Company's Shareholders and hold office until the next annual general meeting or until their successors are appointed.
 Additionally, the Company's Articles of Incorporation allow the board of Directors (the "Board") to appoint one or more new Directors between annual meetings of Shareholders, up to a maximum of one third (1/3) of the number of Directors comprising the Board at the time of the appointment.
-At the Company's last annual meeting of Shareholders, held on June 8, 2022, the following eight (8) Directors were elected to hold office until the upcoming Meeting: Catherine McLeod-Seltzer, Anthony Hawkshaw, Andrew Swarthout, Kevin Morano, Stephen Lang, Erfan Kazemi, Alfredo Bullard, and Alan Hair.
-The Board recommends setting the number of directors at nine (9) for the ensuing year.
+At the Company's last annual meeting of Shareholders, held on June 5, 2023, the following nine (9) Directors were elected to hold office until the upcoming Meeting: Catherine McLeod-Seltzer, Eric Caba, Anthony Hawkshaw, Andrew Swarthout, Kevin Morano, Stephen Lang, Erfan Kazemi, Alfredo Bullard, and Alan Hair.
+Messrs.
+Kazemi, Hawkshaw and Lang retired from the Board effective September 1, September 11 and December 31, 2023, respectively, and Ms. Sandra Daycock and Ms. Susan Toews were appointed to the Board effective November 2, 2023.
+On December 31, 2023, the Board consisted of nine (9) directors, including Mr. Lang.
+Mr. Alfredo Bullard has informed the Board that he will retire at the end of his term and will not stand for re-election at the Meeting.